 "Well-framed art has the ability to stand alone," King says.
 "Matting and framing, when done successfully, can generate a language for a room.
 Right now, I am really into playing with the small-scale art pieces—I find that it draws the eye into the space and makes the viewer want a closer look."

 Stylist Tip: "I try to think of unique ways to mat the artwork.
-I love putting an XL mat around, say, a Polaroid, to give a small piece a bigger impact.
+I love putting an extra large mat around, say, a Polaroid, to give a small piece a bigger impact.
 Mixing high and low pieces is key."

 Find Your Light